AramidFinance/aramid-zerobridge-docs/getting-started/background.md

 ### Main Features of our Bridge

-* Evm and non-evm chain communication
 * Seamless user interaction
-* Permissionless Transfers
+* Supports both EVM and AVM
 * Cryptographically Secure
 * Multi-Signature validation and on chain verification
-* Non-Custodial
+* Permissionless Transfers

 `Next, we will perform such a transfer with paper money ...`